In Australia, eligible parents can access 18 weeks of Parental Leave Pay following the birth or adoption of their baby.

 To be eligible the dad or partner must:

 - provide care for a newborn or recently adopted child

 - meet an income test

-- have worked at least 10 of the 13 months before the date their Dad and Partner Pay period starts, and 330 hours in that 10 month period (just more than a day a week) with no more than an 8 week gap between two consecutive working days
+- have worked at least 10 of the 13 months before the date their Dad and Partner Pay period starts, and 330 hours in that 10 month period (just more than a day a week) with no more than a 12-week gap between two consecutive working days.

 - be on unpaid leave or not working while getting the payment